bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Software Development & APIs:**

+Matrix One.
+AI-native HTAP database with Git-for-Data and built-in vector search, serving as the data and memory backbone for intelligent agents and applications: https://github.com/matrixorigin/matrixone

 Oxigraph is both a graph database and a [RDF](https://www.w3.org/TR/rdf11-primer/) and [SPARQL](https://www.w3.org/TR/sparql11-overview/) toolkit.
 Its goal is to provide a compliant, safe, and fast graph database based on the [RocksDB](https://rocksdb.org/) key-value store.
 It also provides a set of utilities for RDF basic manipulation (parsing, serialization, canonicalization) and building SPARQL implementations (SPARQL results parsers/serializers, SPARQL parser...): https://github.com/oxigraph/oxigraph